tmorgan/sqs-jobs/README.md

 ## An SQS Job management library

 This library provides a simple way to poll SQS for messages and run handlers against them.
-Queues get implicitly created for convinence (this is one of the USPs here, as well as fine grained control over the udnerlaying sqs options and simple interface).
+Queues get implicitly created for convinence.
 Messages are serialised to/from JSON.
+Optionally pass the underlaying sqs options controlling visibility and wait time.
 The handlers follow the standard node convention when calling their callback, and if the first argument is non-null then an error is considered to have occurred in the message's handling, and it is subsequently not deleted from the job queue.

 ### Example: